Indhuja2007/Module1/README.md

-# Ex 1:Datatypes-Boolean Expression Evaluation in Python
+# Ex-2:Datatypes-Boolean Expression Evaluation in Python

 ## 🎯 Aim
 To write a Python program that evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False`.